nanikjava/articles/content/post/golangconcurrency.md

 <h1>Concurrency Project</h1>

 This section will discuss in detail about the [go-resiliency project](https://github.com/eapache/go-resiliency).
 This project is a very useful project to learn more in-depth about concurrency.
 There are several different implementations and patterns it implemented that are useful to use in an application.
-The other project that is useful to learn the different ways that concurrency works is the [channels project](https://github.com/eapache/channels)
+The other project that is useful to learn is the [channels project](https://github.com/eapache/channels), this project is useful to learn different ways using Golang __channels__.

-Disclaimer: There are a number of open source concurrency framework out there, this article just focuses on the eapache project.

 <h3>Blackhole</h3>